benc-uk/angular-demoapp/api/README.md

 # Azure Table Notes
 All data is held in Azure Storage in an Table.
-The table is named `goatTable` and the partition key for all entities is `goats`
+The table is named `thingTable` and the partition key for all entities is `things`

 # Running